UCLouvain-CBIO/ProtFinder/node2loc/README.md

-# Reproducing node2loc code in Pytorch
+# Reproducing node2loc in Pytorch

+This directory focuses on reproducing the results produced by [node2loc](https://ieeexplore.ieee.org/document/9431661).

 ## data_loader.py
 Creates an object of the `Dataset` class.
 This is build using the training data of [node2loc](https://github.com/xypan1232/node2loc).
 The input to the model is a 500 dimensional vector generated from [node2vec](https://github.com/aditya-grover/node2vec).
 The target is the class label from 1 to 16.